-For example, it is not unusual to see people taking photos with their smartphones today.
-It has become so ubiquitous that an observation was made that the sound people make when watching Tiger Woods strike a golf ball has changed in the past 15+ years because of smartphones.
+For example, it commonplace today to see people taking photos with their smartphones.
+It has become so ubiquitous now that an observation was made that the sound people make when watching Tiger Woods strike a golf ball has changed in the past 15+ years because of smartphones.

 In 2002, they applauded after his shot.
-Today, everyone is taking a picture or video with their smartphone, so they shout instead of applaud.
+Today, everyone is taking a picture or video with a smartphone in their hands, so they shout instead of applaud.

 2002 🆚 2018